Meher Afroz Shaon: Personal life

-Shaon was married to Humayun Ahmed, from 2004 until his death in 2012.
-She has two sons - Nishad Humayun and Ninith Humayun.
+Shaon was married to Humayun Ahmed from 2004 until he died in 2012.
+She has two sons - Nishad Humayun (born mid 2000s) and Ninith Humayun (born early 2010s).

 Criticism

 Marriage controversy

 Shaon receives National Film Awards from Hasan Mahmud in 2021.

 Shaon married Humayun Ahmed, a famous Bangladeshi writer and film director, and was criticized by Humayun's fans and readers.
 They blame Shawon for Humayun Ahmed's divorce with his first wife.
 Some claim that at the instigation of Shawon, Humayun Ahmed divorced his wife Gultekin and married his daughter's friend.
 Humayun Ahmed's family members were against the marriage.
 The other side denied this.
 They claim that everyone has a personal life and everyone should be given that personal freedom.

 Detained controversy

 Shaon was detained by the Detective Branch on 6 February 2025, on charges of sedition and alleged anti-state behaviour, but she was later released the next day following interrogation.

 In April 2025, a murder case was filed against Shaon and 16 other actors over the death of a protester in Vatara during the Anti-Discrimination Student Movement against the Awami League government led by Prime Minister Sheikh Hasina.